marcelodanieldm/QA-Engineer-Take-Home/README.md

 - Performance optimizations
 - More realistic API simulations

-  Reasoning and High Signal Checkpoints
+ ## Reasoning and High Signal Checkpoints

 Distinguishing Failure Severities

 The choice between Critical (Block Trading) and Low (Log and Continue) is based on the concept of trustworthiness of data and immediacy of risk.

-Critical: Used when the system cannot trust the data source or the data itself, which directly impacts the accuracy of a financial operation (e.g., rebalance) or prevents it from running.
+- Critical: Used when the system cannot trust the data source or the data itself, which directly impacts the accuracy of a financial operation (e.g., rebalance) or prevents it from running.
-Examples: Persistent 500 error (price unknown), Negative Price (price corrupted), Missing Data Field (data contract violated).
+- Examples: Persistent 500 error (price unknown), Negative Price (price corrupted), Missing Data Field (data contract violated).
 Operations MUST halt.

-High: Used for issues that indicate a serious external operational problem but don't necessarily compromise the integrity of the data if we had it.
+- High: Used for issues that indicate a serious external operational problem but don't necessarily compromise the integrity of the data if we had it.
 The chosen response is a fail-safe and alert mechanism.
 Example: 429 Rate Limit.
 We know the API works, but we are externally blocked.
 The fail-fast approach stops the current job and signals the operational team, preventing further throttling, which is safer than acting on old data.

-Low: Used for transient, expected failures that are handled by built-in resilience (retries).
+- Low: Used for transient, expected failures that are handled by built-in resilience (retries).
 These are logged but do not disrupt the overall flow.
 Realistic API Failure Patterns

-The testing philosophy extends beyond simple one-off checks:
+## The testing philosophy extends beyond simple one-off checks:

 Transient vs. Persistent Failure: We explicitly test the retry logic for 5xx errors.
 Most API outages are short-lived.
 A successful retry allows logging the event without blocking crucial fund operations.
 Only a failure after exhausting the retry mechanism is treated as catastrophic.

 API Contract Violations: A functioning API (200 OK) that sends bad data (negative price, null price) is arguably more dangerous than a down API, as it could lead to silent errors or nonsensical calculations.
-We treat these as Critical to enforce a zero-tolerance policy for data integrity.

 Throttling Behavior: Instead of always waiting on Retry-After, we chose a fail-fast strategy.
 This acknowledges that in high-frequency/financial operations, a long delay is often a tactical failure.
 By raising RateLimitError, the calling system (e.g., the Rebalance Orchestrator) can immediately switch to a backup price source or gracefully shut down that specific rebalance, which is a safer, non-blocking decision.

 ## License